What cultivation tips does international Master Grower Shlomo Booklin have for you?

 GIQ: What are your favorite cannabis varieties for commercial cannabis growth?

 SB: I am not a user of cannabis, so I don’t really know what is considered classic.
 As said before, I do believe in proper science, clinical trials, and as we all know, a variety that might be helpful to me will have an opposite effect on you.
 It is so individual.
 Like many other pharmaceutical products, I believe that trails and research will help us know more.
 I do like White Widow and Sour Diesel.

 Final Thoughts on Cannabis Growth

-Each grower and cannabis cultivation facility will have its own methods and preferences, but Shlomo Booklin’s words of wisdom are worth some consideration and may call your attention to some ideas that \may not have previously been considered.
+Each grower and cannabis cultivation facility will have its own methods and preferences, but master grower tips are worth some consideration and may call your attention to some ideas that may not have previously been considered.
 Cannabis has many unique features but, ultimately, it is still just an agricultural commodity.
 There is much to gain from insights from established cultivators.
 When it comes down to it, it is important to pay attention to the basics and have a strong understanding of botany and agriculture.